 Finding the right housemates or somewhere to live can be a daunting task in a new place.
-Our top tip is: don't rush into anything, as housing contracts are legally binding and there are lots of options all year.
+Our top tip is: don't rush into anything, as housing contracts are legally binding.

 If you encounter any problems, please get help as soon as possible - looking for housing is complicated and risky, so it's important that you get guidance.